dsoprea/go-logging/README.md

 Notice two things:

 1. We register the "console" adapter at the bottom.
 The first adapter registered will be used by default.
 2. We pass-in a prefix (what we refer to as a "noun") to `log.NewLogger()`.
 This is a simple, descriptive name that represents the subject of the file.
-By convention, we dot-separate the package and the name of the file.
+By convention, we construct this by dot-separating the current package and the name of the file.
 We recommend that you define a different log for every file at the package level, but it is your choice whether you want to do this or share the same logger over the entire package, define one in each struct, etc..

 ### Example Output